tomsenior20/craftApp/README.md

 ---
 ### Installing

+## Troubleshooting
+If you access the hosted site, and in the top left cornet "TS LTD" isn't showing with CORS Errors in dev tools.
+- This is usually down to the server not catching up instantly, a quich cache and hard re-load will resolve this issue.

 #### To run the project Locally
 - Pre Requisited mean we would need an .env file locally.
 - Create .env file, in the root directory of the project ( Not included into git for security puposes )